hristoz2020/milionaire-game-app/README.md

 -   Enjoy sound effects during the game to enhance the user experience.
 -   Use Jokers to get help during the game.
 Jokers available are:
     -   Fifty-Fifty: Eliminate two wrong answers from the options.
-    -   Ask the Audience: Request the audience's opinion on the correct answer (Coming soon!).
+    -   Ask the Audience: Request the audience's opinion on the correct answer.
     -   Call a Friend: Get assistance from a friend to answer the question.

 ## Installation and Setup